C. J. Bruton: Early years

+Between 1992 and 1994, Bruton played for the Perry Lakes Hawks in the State Basketball League (SBL).
+He helped the Hawks win the SBL championship in 1994.
+In 1994, Bruton debuted for the Perth Wildcats in the NBL, deeming him ineligible to play in the NCAA.
+He then played for the Wanneroo Wolves during the 1995 SBL season.

-In 1994, Bruton debuted for the Perth Wildcats of the Australian National Basketball League, deeming him ineligible to play in the NCAA.
-In 1995, he enrolled at Indian Hills Community College of the National Junior College Athletic Association (NJCAA).
-Bruton was the starting point guard for the Warriors in both his freshman and sophomore seasons.
+In 1995, Bruton enrolled at Indian Hills Community College of the National Junior College Athletic Association (NJCAA).
+He was the starting point guard for the Warriors in both his freshman and sophomore seasons.
 In 1997, he led Indian Hills to the school's first championship and was named as an NJCAA All-American and the MVP of the 1997 national tournament.
 Bruton ended his career as the single–season and career steals leader at Indian Hills.
 He averaged 13.2 points per game as a freshman and 12.1 as a sophomore.
 He also led the team with 5.3 assists per game as a sophomore.

 On 25 June 1997, Bruton was selected with the 52nd overall pick by the Vancouver Grizzlies in the 1997 NBA draft.
 His draft rights were later traded to the Portland Trail Blazers in a draft night trade.

-Upon returning to the NBL in 1998, Bruton played for the Brisbane Bullets for one season before heading to Wollongong to play for the Hawks from 1998 to 2000.
+Bruton joined the Brisbane Bullets for the 1998 NBL season and then played for the Wollongong Hawks in the 1998–99 NBL season and 1999–2000 NBL season.

-In October 2000, he spent training camp with the Portland Trail Blazers.
-In November 2000, he joined the Sioux Falls Skyforce for the 2000–01 CBA season.
+After spending training camp and preseason with the Portland Trail Blazers, Bruton joined the Sioux Falls Skyforce for the 2000–01 CBA season.
+Following the CBA season, he had a stint with Marinos de Oriente in Venezuela and a stint with the Lakeside Lightning in the SBL.

-In 2001, Bruton joined the Canberra Cannons with his father, Calvin, as head coach.
-In 2003, the Canberra Cannons folded and instead of relocating with the club to Newcastle, Bruton began a successful stint with the Sydney Kings.
-In his time in Sydney, Bruton won two championships and co-captained the Kings with Jason Smith.
-This successful tenure also lead to his selection in the Boomers squad for the 2004 Olympic Games and the 2006 Commonwealth Games.
-Bruton was named to the Sydney Kings 25th Anniversary Team in 2013.
+Bruton played for the Canberra Cannons in 2001–02 and 2002–03 under his father, Calvin, as head coach.

+In 2003, Bruton joined the Sydney Kings.
+In three seasons with the Kings, he won two NBL championships and co-captained the team with Jason Smith.
+He was named to the Sydney Kings 25th Anniversary Team in 2013.